vincentbitter/fcm-for-sportlink/README.md

 ## ❓ FAQ

-### Q: What is Sportlink, and why should I integrate it with Football Club Manager?
+**What is Sportlink, and why should I integrate it with Football Club Manager?**
-**A:** Sportlink is a platform used by many Dutch football clubs to manage match schedules, team data, and results.
+Sportlink is a platform used by many Dutch football clubs to manage match schedules, team data, and results.
 Integrating it with Football Club Manager allows you to automatically display up-to-date information on your WordPress site without manual input.

----

-### Q: Do I need coding experience to use this plugin?
+**Do I need coding experience to use this plugin?**
-**A:** Not at all!
+Not at all!
 Once installed and configured, the plugin handles the data import automatically.
 You just need access to your WordPress dashboard and Sportlink Client ID.

----

-### Q: How often does the plugin sync data from Sportlink?
+**How often does the plugin sync data from Sportlink?**
-**A:** Data is synchronized hourly.
+Data is synchronized hourly.

----

-### Q: What kind of data is imported from Sportlink?
+**What kind of data is imported from Sportlink?**
-**A:** The plugin can import:

 - Team rosters and player profiles
 - Player photos
-- Match schedules and results (coming soon!)
+- Match schedules and results _(coming soon!)_
-- League standings (coming soon!)
+- League standings _(coming soon!)_

----

-### Q: Can player photos still be uploaded in Wordpress, or will these be overridden?
+**Can player photos still be uploaded in WordPress, or will these be overridden?**
-**A:** The plugin contains a smart algorithm to check if the current player photo was manually uploaded in Wordpress.
+The plugin contains a smart algorithm to check if the current player photo was manually uploaded in WordPress.
 If so, it won't override it with the photos from Sportlink.

----

-### Q: Can I manually trigger a sync?
+**Can I manually trigger a sync?**
-**A:** Yes!
+Yes!
 There’s a “Sync Now” button in the plugin settings that lets you fetch the latest data on demand.

----

-### Q: Is this plugin compatible with other WordPress themes or plugins?
+**Is this plugin compatible with other WordPress themes or plugins?**
-**A:** It’s designed to work seamlessly with Football Club Manager.
+It’s designed to work seamlessly with Football Club Manager.
 While it should play nicely with most themes, custom styling may be needed depending on your setup.

----

-### Q: Where can I report bugs or request features?
+**Where can I report bugs or request features?**
-**A:** Head over to the [Issues tab](https://github.com/vincentbitter/fcm-sportlink/issues) on GitHub to report bugs or suggest new features.
+Head over to the [Issues tab](https://github.com/vincentbitter/fcm-sportlink/issues) on GitHub to report bugs or suggest new features.

 ---